Decoding ML Decision: An Agentic Reasoning Framework for Large-Scale Ranking System: Practical Evaluation

 As shown in \autoref{tab:fb_video_baseline}, two competing global variants highlight this tension: a treatment improves Metric 1 but degrades Metric 2, while another treatment improves Metric~2 at the cost of Metric~1.

 GEARS addresses this by replacing manual slice-and-dice analyses with an agentic personalization workflow.
 Given a high-level natural language prompt (e.g., \textit{How can I find the tradeoff between metric 1 and metric 2 for this experiment}), the agent iteratively explores a high-dimensional cohort space, proposes candidate segments, and validates them against both primary objectives and guardrail metrics.
-The outcome is a set of cohort-specific policies where at least one primary objective improves with statistical significance while the other objectives remain neutral within acceptable bounds.
+The outcome is a set of cohort-specific policies where at least one primary objective improves with statistical significance while the other objectives remain neutral within acceptable bounds. ~\autoref{tab:case_topk} reports the top-3 policies recommended by GEARS.
+All three achieve statistically significant gains on Metric~2 while maintaining neutrality on Metric~1.

 GEARS has found that different types of users react differently to changes in the mix of content they see.
 For example, users who are very active benefit more from the first treatment, which improves one key metric but doesn’t affect another much.
 On the other hand, less active users prefer the second treatment, which helps them become more engaged.